mitranim/wordplay/readme.md

 redonedont (shouldn't have been repeated) © M

-graydient (between black and white) © M
+graydient (shades of black and white) © M

 sistern © M